-We offer our residents the opportunity to pursue a variety of social activities, hobbies and leisure interests.
-Residents are consulted individually in relation to their interests and wishes regarding social activities as part of the Service User Planning process and at regular residents meetings.
+We offer all individuals the opportunity to pursue a variety of social activities, hobbies and leisure interests.
+Residents are consulted individually in relation to their interests and wishes regarding social activities as part of the Service User Planning process.

 Activities include: